tenfinney/LexCorpus/GUIDE.md

 ## (2) Make Pull Request

+A pull request (sometimes called merge requests), is a review request.
+You are asking someone to check the changes on a branch before merging into another branch.

 Let's say you notice a cool fix for the LexDAO base [`Token`](https://github.com/lexDAO/LexCorpus/blob/master/contracts/token/erc20/Token.sol) contract.

 To propose this change, simply click the pencil icon in the top right corner of the contract file: